liquibase/liquibase/README.md

 # dbmanul
 A change management system for databases based on Liquibase

-This fork of the Liquibase source aims to provide:
+This fork of the Liquibase source aims to:
-- More thorough integration testing
+- Improve the integration tests
+- Improve code documentation and maintainability
-- Better Oracle database support
+- Support more Oracle Database features
-- Supporting different connections for changesets (e.g. use an administrative connection for creating tablespaces and a "regular" connection for normal schema updates)
+- Support different connections for changesets (e.g. use an administrative connection for creating tablespaces and a "regular" connection for normal schema updates)
+- Modernise the code to use JDK 8 features.
+- Contributer-friendly reaction times to pull requests

 Current status summary
 ======================